sdk-irl/Neighborhood-maps-capstone-project/README.md

 2. Run npm install
 3. Run npm start

+To run in production:
+1. npm run serve
+2. serve -s build
+3. And then visit localhost:5000

 Again, this app will work offline in production build but not on a local server.

 ## APIs and libraries in use